anjali449/MOBILE-APP-REDESIGN/README.md

 Used Figma’s prototyping tools to create an interactive flow.
 Linked the  screens with transitions to simulate real usage.
 Added animated flows for actions like placing an order, checking status, etc.
+OUTPUT:
+Use Figma’s prototyping tools to create an interactive flow.

+Link screens with transitions to simulate real usage.

+Add animated flows for actions like placing an order, checking status, etc.